How Long Does a Pump Last? Timeline & Tips to Extend It

 Most lifters experience a pump that peaks within 15–45 minutes after their final set and then gradually fades over the next 2–3 hours.
 Subtle intracellular swelling can linger for up to 48–72 hours, according to sports-science researcher Dr. Milo Wolf in an interview with Men’s Health.

-A timeline graphic with four icons shows the stages of a muscle pump: Surge, Peak, Fade, and Lingering Swell.
+A timeline graphic with four icons shows the stages of a muscle pump: Surge represented by a lightning bolt, Peak by a flexing arm, Fade by a dashed flexing arm, and Lingering Swell by two wavy lines.

 StageTime After Last SetWhat’s Happening